LPresence/ansibleSS/README.md

 jbossAnApp.yml : deploy an application on a Jboss server
 install_zabbix: install on windows a zabbix agent used for monitoring services
 openshift_hosts : host file for installing openshift
 instal.md : explain how to install Ansible and Semaphore (GUI)
+disableUAC.yml : disable the User Account Control of Windows for a local account
+justSendFile.yml : send a file from the host to the Windows
+MSSQLExpress.yml : install Microsoft SQL Express on windows